mVaibhavPrakash/Java-Learning/OOPS in java.md

 		}
 	}
 	-> Since, BabyDog is not overriding the eat() method, so eat() method of Dog class is invoked.

+### Encapsulation

+Data Encapsulation can be defined as wrapping the code or methods(properties) and the related fields or variables together as a single unit,making the code more organized.
+Encapsulation helps to hide data by preventing unauthorized access to the implementation details.

+#### How to implement Encapsulation in Java?
+We need to perform two steps to achieve the purpose of Encapsulation in Java.

+1. Use the private access modifier to declare all variables/fields of class as private.
+2. Define public getter and setter methods to read and modify/set the values of the abovesaid fields.

+#### Benefits of Encapsulation java
+* Cleaner, more organized and less complex code.
+* More flexible code as can modify a unit independently without changing any other unit.
+* Makes the code more secure.
+* The code can be maintained at any point without breaking the classes that use the code.
+* Key Points to Remember about encapsulation in Java

+#### What is the difference between abstraction and encapsulation?

+Abstraction is a technique for hiding implementation details.
+Encapsulation, on the other hand, is a way of hiding data in a single entity or unit and protecting information from the outside.

 	\**/ What is Association, Composition and Aggregation in Java?